Aung San Suu Kyi: Ousted Myanmar leader jailed for another four years

 - Published

-A junta court in Myanmar has sentenced ousted leader Aung San Suu Kyi to four more years in prison, in the latest of a series of trials.
+A court in Myanmar has sentenced ousted leader Aung San Suu Kyi to four more years in prison, in the latest of a series of trials.

 She was convicted for the illegal possession and import of walkie-talkies and breaking Covid-19 rules.